Nursing Care Plan Guide for 2025 | Tips & Examples

 Using the information and data collected in Step 1, a nursing diagnosis is chosen that best fits the patient, the goals, and objectives for the patient’s hospitalization.

-According to North American Nursing Diagnosis Association (NANDA), defines a nursing diagnosis as “a clinical judgment about the human response to health conditions/life processes, or a vulnerability for that response, by an individual, family, group or community.”
+According to North American Nursing Diagnosis Association (NANDA), a nursing diagnosis is “a clinical judgment about the human response to health conditions/life processes, or a vulnerability for that response, by an individual, family, group or community.”

 A nursing diagnosis is based on Maslow’s Hierarchy of Needs pyramid and helps prioritize treatments.
 Based on the nursing diagnosis chosen, the goals to resolve the patient’s problems through nursing implementations are determined in the next step.